Dramatic Decline In Pakistans Coronavirus Cases Highlighted In A Major US Newspaper - UrduPoint

 Dramatic Decline In Pakistan's Coronavirus Cases Highlighted In A Major US Newspaper

-NEW YORK, Aug 2 (UrduPoint / Pakistan Point News - 2nd Aug, 2020 ) :Pakistan, where coronavirus was spreading out of control some two months ago, has "dramatically reversed course, recording a sharp decline in coronavirus cases and deaths, which are both down more than 80% from their peaks," a prominent American Newspaper reported Sunday.
+NEW YORK, Aug 3 (UrduPoint / Pakistan Point News - 3rd Aug, 2020 ) :Pakistan, where coronavirus was spreading out of control some two months ago, has "dramatically reversed course, recording a sharp decline in coronavirus cases and deaths, which are both down more than 80% from their peaks," a prominent American Newspaper has reported.

-Major hospitals report beds are freeing up in previously overflowing coronavirus wards, even in Pakistan's biggest and hardest-hit city, Karachi, the Wall Street Journal said in a dispatch from Islamabad.
+Major hospitals report beds are freeing up in previously overflowing coronavirus wards, even in Pakistan's biggest and hardest-hit city, Karachi, the Wall Street Journal said in a dispatch from Islamabad on Sunday.

 "The tally of patients on ventilators has halved over the past month," correspondent Saeed Shah wrote in the dispatch, headlined: 'Why Youthful, Conservative Pakistan is a Coronavirus Bright Spot'.